-This procedure only applies to nonresident alien employees who have wages subject to income tax withholding.
+This procedure only applies to nonresident alien employees who have wages subject to income tax withhold-

 Example.
 An employer using the percentage method of withholding pays wages of \$500 for a biweekly payroll period to a married nonresident alien employee.
 The nonresident alien has properly completed Form W-4, entering marital status as "single" with one withholding allowance and indicating status as a nonresident alien on line 6 of Form W-4 (see Nonresident alien employee's Form W-4 later).
-The employer determines the wages to be used in the withholding tables by adding to the \$500 amount of wages paid the amount of \$276 from the chart earlier (\$776 total).
-The employer then applies the applicable table (Table 2(a), the table for biweekly payroll period, single persons) by subtracting the applicable percentage method amount for one withholding allowance for a biweekly payroll period from \$776 and making the calculations according to the table.
+The employer determines the wages to be used in the withholding tables by adding to the \$500 amount of wages paid the amount of \$78.85 from the chart on page 16 (\$578.85 total).
+The employer then applies the applicable tables to determine the income tax withholding and the additional income tax withholding for nonresident aliens.
+If you use the percentage method withholding tables, reduce the amount figured in Step 1 by the value of withholding allowances and use that reduced amount to figure income tax withholding from the percentage method tables.

-The \$276 added to wages for calculating income tax withholding is not reported on Form W-2, and does not increase the income tax liability of the employee.
-The \$276 added amount also does not affect the social security tax, Medicare tax, or FUTA tax liability of the employer or the employee.
+The \$78.85 added to wages for calculating income tax withholding is not reported on Form W-2, and does not increase the income tax liability of the employee.
+The \$78.85 added amount also does not affect the social security tax, Medicare tax, or FUTA tax liability of the employer or the employee.